JateNensvold/afk-image-processing/README.md

 ** *Optional*
 5. Use model for image recognition
-To use the newly trained model with the afk-image-processing library replace the old model located at `./image_processing/models/final_models/hero_ascension_model.pt` with the model created in the previous step
+To use the newly trained model with the afk_image_processing library replace the old model located at `./image_processing/models/final_models/hero_ascension_model.pt` with the model created in the previous step